kparc/kcc/README.md

 * Comments are integral part of the code and also consume space, so boil them down to some reasonable size as well, but don't get too cryptic.

 * The quest for brevity often leads to a common pitfall among beginners who are tempted to sacrifice too much readability too soon.
-As any good program, a good 𝒌 program must remain readable and adequately annotated. **Computer software does not document itself**.
+As any good program, a good 𝒌 program must remain readable and adequately annotated.
+Computer software does not document itself.

-* While all code blocks in this document are annotated, without exceptions, all of them fit on an average laptop screen, and remain very readable on mobile platforms.
+* While all code blocks in this document are annotated, without exceptions, all of them fit on an average laptop screen, and remain very readable on mobiles.

 * Medium is the message, so we refer you to 𝒌 style presented in this document.
 Please send pull requests to help us improve it, and if you like the style, it is yours to have.